-4.04 First Year Representative(s)
+4.07 First Year Representatives

-- (a) The First Year Representatives shall be elected by all registered First Year Asper School of Business Students. - (b) The First Year Representatives shall be responsible for organizing at least one social, and various charity and fundraising events. - (c) The First Year Representatives shall chair the First Year Committee.
+- (a) The First Year Representatives shall be elected by all registered New-to-Asper School of Business Students. - (b) The First Year Representatives shall be responsible for organizing social events, and various charity and fundraising events targeted towards New-to-Asper School of Business Students. - (c) The First Year Representatives shall chair the First Year Committee.

-4.05 Indigenous Representative
+4.08 Indigenous Representative

 - (a) The Indigenous Representative shall act as a liaison between indigenous I.H.
-Asper School of Business students, the indigenous business community and all CSA Members. - (b) The purpose of the role is to implement some aspects of indigenous culture into the CSA's primary events.
-The primary responsibility of the Indigenous Representative includes organizing treaty acknowledgements at events where appropriate and building relationships with business leaders in the indigenous community. - (c) The Indigenous Representative will be an ex-officio member of the council filled by the president of University of Manitoba Indigenous Commerce Students STAG, ("UMICS").
+Asper School of Business students, the indigenous business community, and all CSA Members. - (b) The purpose of the role is to implement some aspects of indigenous culture into the CSA's primary events.
+The primary responsibility of the Indigenous Representative includes organizing treaty acknowledgements at events where appropriate and building relationships with business leaders in the Indigenous community. - (c) The Indigenous Representative will be an ex-officio member of the council filled by the president of University of Manitoba Indigenous Commerce Students STAG, ("UMICS").